“The Village Schoolmaster” by Oliver Goldsmith

 His strictness comes from his love for learning and devotion to teaching.

-6. What skills and knowledge is the schoolmaster praised for?
+6. What skills and knowledge are the schoolmaster in the poem "The Village Schoolmaster" by Oliver Goldsmith praised for?

 He is praised for writing, arithmetic, measuring land, predicting seasons and tides, and debating.

-7. How do the villagers and the priest regard the schoolmaster?
+7. How do the villagers and the priest regard the schoolmaster according to the poem "The Village Schoolmaster" by Oliver Goldsmith?

 They admire and respect his learning, wisdom, and moral authority.

-8. What effect do the schoolmaster’s words have on the villagers?
+8. What effect do the schoolmaster’s words have on the villagers according to the poem "The Village Schoolmaster" by Oliver Goldsmith?

 His long, impressive, and scholarly words amaze the villagers.